 The Love Score is a comprehensive metric based on your app’s popularity, ratings and

-reviews, customer sentiment, reviewer quality, and Apptentive’s internal database with over
+reviews, customer sentiment, reviewer quality, and Alchemer Mobile (formerly Apptentive)’s internal database with over

 50 million mobile customers to compare.
 To find this metric, plug your metrics into